 Are you an exhausted mama looking for some encouragement?
 Join the club!
-I originally posted this on 3/19/16, and due to its popularity I decided to update it.
-You can find a printable reference sheet for these Bible verses and many more as part of the mama verses collection, which you can access by clicking below.
+I originally posted this on 3/19/16, and due to its popularity, I decided to update it.
+You can find a printable reference sheet for these Bible verses and many more in my collection of resources for Christian moms, which you can access by clicking below.
 Enjoy!

 This past week kicked my butt a little bit.
 Normally I don’t publish a new post on a Saturday, but well, here you go.
 It’s just part of the season I’m in right now.
 As are many of you.